ffromani/vmmi/docs/SPEC.md

 The VMMI implementation must send a status message as soon as possible once the signal is received.
 The VMMI implementation must send *at most* one status message for each signal received.
 Both the VMMI implementation and the management application must treat the delivery of status messages as best effort.
+The management application must handle arbitrary long delays between the sending and the signal and the reception of the status message.
+In other words, the management application must handle gracefully the case on which all the status messages are received when the VMMI implementation exits.

 - may log other data to other channels (private log file, system log) using any other means, but it must not assume the client application reads those messages.